-- 5.2.3 Four wheel drive vehicles will be tested in a two-wheel drive mode of operation.
-Full time four-wheel drive vehicles will have one set of drive wheels temporarily disengaged by the vehicle manufacturers.
-Four-wheel drive vehicles which can be manually shifted to a two-wheel drive mode will be tested in the normal on highway two-wheel drive mode of operation. - 5.3 Preconditioning of the vehicle: - 5.3.1 For the compression ignition engine vehicles for the purpose of measuring particulates at most 36 hours and at least 6 hours before testing, the Part two cycle described in Table V for 4 wheelers and Table 1 for 3 wheeler vehicles shall be used.
-Three consecutive cycles for 4 wheelers & 6 consecutive cycles for 3 wheelers shall be driven.
-The dynamometer setting shall be as per 5.1 and 5.2 above - 5.3.2 At the request of the manufacturers, vehicles with positive ignition engines may be pre-conditioned with one Part-I two Part-II driving cycles for four-wheeled vehicles. - 5.3.3 After this preconditioning specific for compression ignition engines and before testing, compression ignition and positive ignition engine vehicles shall be kept in a room in which a temperature remains relatively constant between 293 K and 303 K (20 and 30°C).
-The vehicle soaking shall be carried out for at least 6 hours and continue until the engine oil temperature, if any, are within ± 2 K of the temperature of the room. - 5.3.4 If the manufacturer so requests, the test shall be carried out not later than 30 hours after the vehicle has been run at its normal temperature for 4 wheelers and in case of 2 & 3 wheelers soaking period will be from 6 to 30 hours. - 5.3.5 The tyre pressure shall be the same as that indicated by the manufacturer and used for the preliminary road test for data collection for adjustment of chassis Dynamometer.
-The tyre pressure may be increased by up to 50 per cent from the manufacturer's recommended setting in the case of a two roll dynamometer.
+- 5.3.
+Preconditioning of the vehicle: - 5.3.1.
+For the compression ignition engine vehicles for the purpose of measuring particulates at most 36 hours and at least 6 hours before testing, the Part II cycle described in Table III shall be used.
+Three consecutive cycles shall be driven.
+The dynamometer setting shall be as per 5.1 and 5.2 above. - 5.3.2.
+At the request of the manufacturers, vehicles with positive ignition engines may be pre-conditioned with one Part-I and two Part-II driving cycles. - 5.3.3.
+After this preconditioning specific for compression ignition engines and before testing, compression ignition and positive ignition engine vehicles shall be kept in a room in which a temperature remains relatively constant between 293 K and 303 K (20 and 30 °C).
+The vehicle soaking shall be carried out for at least 6 hours and continue until the engine oil temperature and coolant, if any, are within ± 2 K of the temperature of the room. - 5.3.4.
+If the manufacturer so requests, the test shall be carried out not later than 30 hours after the vehicle has been run at its normal temperature. - 5.3.5.
+For positive-ignition engine vehicles fuelled with LPG or CNG or so equipped that they can be fuelled with either petrol or LPG or CNG, between the tests on the first gaseous reference fuel and the second gaseous reference fuel, the vehicle shall be preconditioned before the test on the second reference fuel.
+This preconditioning is done on the second reference fuel by driving a preconditioning cycle consisting of one part one (urban part) and two times part two (extra urban part) of the test cycle, if reference fuel is available.
+On the manufacturer's request and with the agreement of the test agency this preconditioning cycle may be extended.
+The dynamometer setting shall be the one indicated in points 5.1 and 5.2 of this Chapter. - 5.3.6.
+The tyre pressure shall be the same as that indicated by the manufacturer and used for the preliminary road test for brake adjustment.
+The tyre pressure may be increased by up to 50 per cent from the manufacturer's recommended setting in the case of a two-roller dynamometer.
 The actual pressure used shall be recorded in the test report. - 6.
-Procedure for Chassis Dynamometer Test: - 6.1 Special conditions for carrying out the cycle: - 6.1.1 During the test, the test cell temperature shall be between 293 K and 303 K (20 and 30°C).
-The absolute humidity (H) of either the air in the test cell or the intake air of the engine shall be such that:

-$$5.5 \le H \le 12.2 \text{ g H}2\text{O/kg dry air}$$
+Procedure for Chassis Dynamometer Test: - 6.1.
+Special conditions for carrying out the cycle: - 6.1.1.
+During the test, the test cell temperature shall be between 293 K and 303 K (20 and 30 °C).
+The absolute humidity (H) of either the air in the test cell or the intake air of the engine shall be such that: $5.5 \le H \le 12.2 \text{ g H}2\text{O/kg}$ dry air